 - "(d) Limited Driving Privilege.
 A person who is convicted of violating subsection (a) of this section and whose drivers license is revoked solely based on that conviction may apply for a limited driving privilege as provided in G.S.
 20-179.3.
-This subsection shall apply only if the person meets both of the following requirements: - (1) Is 18, 19, or 20 years old on the date of the offense. - (2) Has not previously been convicted of a violation of this section. - (3) Has equipped all vehicles to be operated under a limited driving privilege with approved ignition interlock systems.
+This subsection shall apply only if the person meets bothall of the following requirements:requirements are met: - (1) Is-The person was 18, 19, or 20 years old on the date of the offense. - (2) Has The person has not previously been convicted of a violation of this section. - (3) The limited driving privilege issued has an ignition interlock requirement including all of the following: - a.
+A restriction that the applicant may operate only a designated motor vehicle. - b.
+A requirement that the designated motor vehicle be equipped with a functioning ignition interlock system of a type approved by the Commissioner, which is set to prohibit driving with an alcohol concentration of greater than 0.00. - c.
+A requirement that the applicant personally activate the ignition interlock system before driving the motor vehicle.